-Singapore has jokingly been named The Fine City because it's pristinely clean and you can be fined if you try to tarnish it.
+Singapore has jokingly been named "The Fine City" because it's pristinely clean and you can be fined if you try to tarnish it.

 don't use unsecured wifi or download illegal content

-Punishment: for using someone else's wifi, fine of up to $10,000 and jailtime up to 3 years; for downloading illegal content, fine of up to $50,000 and jailtime up to 3 years
+Punishment: For using someone else's wifi, fine of up to $10,000 and jail time up to 3 years; for downloading illegal content, fine of up to $50,000 and jail time up to 3 years.

 don't jaywalk or interfere with traffic

 Don't play any games or use any objects that could potentially distract drivers or interfere with traffic safety.

-Punishment: for jaywalking, fine of $20 (on the spot) to $2000 and jailtime of 3-6 months; for traffic interference, fine of up to $5000
+Punishment: For jaywalking, fine of $20 to $2000 and jail time of 3-6 months; for traffic interference, fine of up to $5000.

 don't be nude or bring nudie pics

 Don't be nude either in public or in private with open curtains where someone could potentially look into your widow and see you.

 If you dare to bring any nude or pornographic material into the country, it doesn't matter what it is, or if it's print or digital, if you get caught with obscene material, it's trouble.

-Punishment: fine of up to $2000 and jailtime of up to 3 months
+Punishment: Fine of up to $2000 and jail time of up to 3 months.

 don't feed pigeons

 Crime: Giving food to poor homeless birds.

-Punishment: fine of up to $500
+Punishment: Fine of up to $500.

 don't pee in elevators or forget to flush

-If you pee in an elevator in Singapore equipped with a urine detection system, the doors will automatically close, the alarm will sound, and you will be trapped in a metal box with your own pee until the police come to take you away to jail for being so disgusting.
+If you pee in an elevator in Singapore equipped with a urine detection system, the doors will automatically close, the alarm will sound, and you will be trapped in a metal box with your own pee until the police come to take you away to jail for being disgusting.

-Punishment: fine of up to $200 and jailtime
+Punishment: Fine of up to $200 and jail time.

 don't dispose of or sell gum

 Probably best not to even think about gum, let alone own it, improperly dispose of it, get caught bringing it into the country or, even worse, selling it to someone else.

-Punishment: fine of $500 for dropping it on the ground up to $100,000 for selling it and jailtime of up to 2 years
+Punishment: Fine of $500 for dropping it on the ground; up to $100,000 for selling it and jail time of up to 2 years.

 If you get caught spitting anywhere outside in public, you'll be fined.

-Punishment: fine of up to $1000
+Punishment: Fine of up to $1000.

 Smoking is banned pretty much anywhere, like indoor public places and outdoor public spaces, including walkways, bridges and bus stops.

 Don't bring e-cigs into the country either, you'll be fined for importing them.

-Punishment: fine of up to $1000
+Punishment: Fine of up to $1000.

 don't sing or play music in public

 Don't sing songs with questionably obscene content and don't play a musical instrument anywhere in public where anyone can hear it.

-Punishment: fine of up to $1000 and jailtime of up to 3 months
+Punishment: Fine of up to $1000 and jail time of up to 3 months.

 don't take food or drinks on transport